Ltcc0/Ltcc0/README.md

 - How to reach me **ltcc426@gmail.com**

 ### Projects:
-- [Burrow](https://github.com/caezium/Burrow) · 1000+ stars — free, native macOS GUI for the Mole CLI: clean, uninstall, optimize, analyze disk, watch live status, plus a long-range local metrics history and an MCP server for AI agents.
+- [Burrow](https://github.com/caezium/Burrow) · 1100+ stars — free, native macOS GUI for the Mole CLI: clean, uninstall, optimize, analyze disk, watch live status, plus a long-range local metrics history and an MCP server for AI agents.
 Work as windows verison developer
-- [Tomeet](https://github.com/toMeetADX/TOMEET_Backend) · AdventureX(The Largest Hackathon in China) Best Photon Interfaces Award.
+- [Tomeet](https://github.com/toMeetADX/TOMEET_Backend) · AdventureX(The Largest Hackathon in China) First Prize in the Photon Track.
 I engineered the WeChat integration gateway for our conversational agents and designed the core matchmaking algorithm to calculate user compatibility.

 ### Languages and Tools: